 The Attorney General withdrew the government’s original appeal on the grounds that the underlying substance of the appeal had been compromised.
 However, the National Assembly cross-appeal remains.

 The National Assembly filed a cross-appeal, arguing that the High Court erred in: (1) concluding that there was insufficient public participation prior to the enactment of the Statute Law (Miscellaneous Amendment) Act, 2019; (2) holding that the amendments to the Act could not be made through an omnibus Bill; and (3) in demonstrating obvious bias in taking an active part in the proceedings in violation of the National Assembly’s right to fair hearing.

 4 Oct 2019: High Court judgment

 Final judgment delivered, available here.
 See below for summary.
-The government respondents have filed an appeal.
+The Attorney General filed promptly filed an appeal.

 Summary of facts & issues